 Read – Benefits of Baking soda.

-Low fat dairy products:
+Low-fat dairy products:

 - Cherries and dark berries contain antioxidants named flavonoids.
-This antioxidant helps reducing uric acid levels.
+This antioxidant helps in reducing uric acid levels.
 Antioxidants also help reduce the inflammation and stiffness caused by gout.

 Olive oil and omega 3 rich foods:

 Cold-press olive oil is rich in antioxidants.
 It has anti-inflammatory properties that help in gout.
 Omega 3 too has anti-inflammatory properties.
 Include flax seeds, walnuts and fish like salmon, mackerel and herring.

 Green tea is rich in antioxidants.
 It relieves the inflammation caused by gout, reduces the swelling and contributes to fluid intake.
 Make sure you take decaffeinated green teas.